HarmoWatch/ngx-redux-core/README.md

 ##### ... is decorated by `@ReduxState`

-You need to decorate your class by `@ReduxState` and to provide a application wide unique state `name` to it.
-If you can not be sure that your name is unique enough, then you can add a unique id to it (*as in the example shown below*).
+Now you have to decorate your class with `@ReduxState` to give it an application wide, unique name.
+If you are not sure if your `name` is unique enough, then just add a unique-id as in the example shown below.

 ##### ... implements `ReduxStateProvider`

 The `@ReduxState` decorator is only valid for classes implementing the `ReduxStateProvider`.
-This is a generic interface, where you've to provide your previously created `AppModuleState`.
+This is a generic interface where you have to specify your previously created `AppModuleState`.
 The `ReduxStateProvider` enforces the implementation of the public method `getInitialState`.
-This method is responsible for knowing what the initial state can look like.
+This method is responsible for knowing how to initialize the initial state.
 You can return a `Promise`, `Observable` or an implementation of the state interface.

-> Note: The method `getInitialState` is called by *ngx-redux* automatically!
-Your state will be registered to the root state **after** the initial state was resolved successfully.
+> Note: The method `getInitialState` is called automatically by *ngx-redux*!
+The state is only registered in the root state, after the initial state has been resolved successfully.

 ###### Example 1) Interface implementation